 After spending three years out of college, I finally started college afresh at 22.
-I hope you can now trust me to answer your question if 22 is too late to join college.
+I hope you can now trust me to answer your question if it is too late to join college.

-It is not too late for a 22 year old to start college.
+It is not too late for someone in his 20s, 30s and even 40s to start college.
 The fear of being older than other students and not fitting in is not as serious as you think.
 You will discover that being a bit older than other students actually has advantages.
-But there is no denying that starting college at 22 has its own challenges.
+But there is no denying that starting college late has its own challenges.

 The Fear of Fitting in

 When I thought of going back to college at 22, the first thing that came to my mind was the fear of fitting in with other students.

 I had stayed out of college for three years.
 I had gained real life experience more than the average college student.
 What stories would I be making with the younger students?

 Read Also: How Dropping out of College affected my Life

 I also worried that I might be pissed off constantly by the childish talk of young students who have no real life experience.